 - Bake the cookies until they’re set along the outside, but still a touch doughy in the center, about 10 to 13 minutes, rotating the trays once halfway through.
 Let the cookies cool on the trays before removing (they will continue cooking and set as they cool).

-- Store these cookies in an airtight food storage container at room temperature for up to 5 days.
+- Storage: Store these cookies in an airtight food storage container at room temperature for up to 5 days.